belovedpearl/AfricanRecipes-PP4/README.md

 ## Colour Scheme

-In line with the theme of the website, I have chosen to use representative African colors illustrated as follws;
+In line with the theme of the website, I have chosen to use representative African colors illustrated as follows;

-**Body Background Color:** A shade of white (#e5e7ea) representing Purity and Peace a treasured characteristics of africa.
+**Body Background Color:** White color representing Purity and Peace a treasured characteristics of africa.

 **Homepage Headers, Links Hover, active link background color, dropdown list focus, active page indicators**.
 All have a shade of red (#F54E4E) symbolizing the african struggles.
 In order to boldly project the like and dislike, I used the red color shade #E84610 which is brighter than the former.

 **Homepage Header and Footer**: A shade of green (#aaf3aa) was used symbolizing growth.

+**Post Card** made with a border of a shade of green (#5c875c) to highlight and contain each post.

 **Buttons** were made a shade of grey (bootstrap btn-secondary) symbolizing cleansing and healing rituals.